-- The area is uniformly residential in character and land use with the Queen & Castle Inn a distinct and prominent landmark building - The buildings are generally early/mid-19th Century development - There is an interesting mixture of brick early/mid-19th Century terraced houses on its western side of mainly two storey some attics - There are some larger houses on its eastern side with Edwardian detailing - The Castle earthworks at the northern corner create a semi-rural character - There are distinctive boundary treatments on its western side with mature hedges and long front gardens - Building materials are generally brick, render, with a mixture of slate and tile roofs
+- The area is uniformly residential in character and land use with the Queen & Castle Inn a distinct and prominent landmark building - The buildings are generally early/mid 19th Century development - There is an interesting mixture of brick early/mid 19th Century terraced houses on its western side of mainly two storey some attics - There are some larger houses on its eastern side with Edwardian detailing - The Castle earthworks at the northern corner create a semi-rural character - There are distinctive boundary treatments on its western side with mature hedges and long front gardens - Building materials are generally brick, render, with a mixture of slate and tile roofs

-5.58 The Forrest Road and Castle Road Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle and Abbey Fields to the Town Centre, and should be preserved and retained.
+5.55 The Forrest Road and Castle Road Conservation Area forms an integral part of the character of the town of Kenilworth, linking the Castle and Abbey Fields to the Town Centre, and should be preserved and retained.
 It is Important to maintain non listed buildings with original features, and to retain this fine mix of buildings.
 It is also important to retain the character and rhythm of large houses and mature gardens without smaller scale development.
 Any future development in or near to this Conservation Area, should maintain the street scene and have regard to its originality within the Town.
-Protection of the elements is important.

-Policy KP14F: Design Management in Bridge Street
+Policy KP13F: Design Management in Bridge Street

-Development proposals in the Bridge Street Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Bridge Street Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate:

-- The area is primarily residential in character and land use - There is an important open aspect on the western side the Abbey Fields - There is a variety of buildings in their scale and materials which have high townscape quality - The junction with Upper Rosemary Hill is bounded by high retaining wall which is a significant features of the upper end of Bridge Street - The middle and southern section is made up on its eastern side of two and one and a half storey buildings, some with timber framing, brick panels and pebbledash - There are significant front gardens to the smaller houses adjacent to the bridge - The northern section of Bridge Street has 2 and 21⁄2 storey buildings at the junction with High Street, abutting Abbey Field - There are significant boundary trees in Abbey Fields (Spanish Chestnuts) at northern end - The eastern side of the northern section included Kenilworth Hall, Grade II and Abbotsford, Grade II Listed houses originally single dwellings with their own grounds - There are many mature trees around these significant listed buildings which are reminders of the original grounds - Building materials are generally brick, render, stucco, and moulded bricks, with a mixture of slate and tile roofs
+- The area is primarily residential in character and land use - There is an important open aspect on the western side the Abbey Fields - There is a variety of buildings in their scale and materials which have high townscape quality - The junction with Upper Rosemary Hill is bounded by high retaining wall which is a significant features of the upper end of Bridge Street - The middle and southern section is made up on its eastern side of two and one and a half storey buildings, some with timber framing, brick panels and pebbledash - There are significant front gardens to the smaller houses adjacent to the bridge - The northern section of Bridge Street has 2 and 21/2 storey buildings at the junction with High Street, abutting Abbey Field - There are significant boundary trees in Abbey Fields (Spanish Chestnuts) at northern end - The eastern side of the northern section included Kenilworth Hall, Grade II and Abbotsford, Grade II\ Listed houses originally single dwellings with their own grounds - There are many mature trees around these significant listed buildings which are reminders of the original grounds

+Building materials are generally brick, render, stucco, and moulded bricks, with a mixture of slate and tile roofs

-5.59 The Bridge Street Conservation Area forms an integral part of the character of the town of Kenilworth, linking the old High Street and Abbey Fields to the Town Centre, and should be preserved and retained.
+5.56 The Bridge Street Conservation Area forms an integral part of the character of the town of Kenilworth, linking the old High Street and Abbey Fields to the Town Centre, and should be preserved and retained.
 This is the historic route way linking two halves of the town along the east side of Abbey Fields.
 There are several listed buildings but it is also important to maintain non-listed buildings with original features and to retain this fine mix.
 Any future development in or near to this Conservation Area should maintain the street scene and have regard to its originality within the Town.
 Street signage and street clutter should be limited.
-Protection of the elements is important.

-Policy KP14G: Design Management in Abbey Fields
+Policy KP13G: Design Management in Abbey Fields

-Development proposals in the Abbey Fields Character Area, as shown on the Policies Map, will be supported, provided they have full regard to the following design characteristics:
+Development proposals in the Abbey Fields Character Area, as shown on the Policies Maps 5.4, should demonstrate regard for the following design characteristics as appropriate: